lm2-poly/OpenFiberSeg/readme.md

 Install requirements:

 $ python3 -m pip install -r requirements.txt

-On windows, OpenCV from pip should work:

-$ python3 -m pip install opencv-python

 On Linux, if installing opencv-python with the above command fails, you may need to build OpenCV from source.
 Please see: https://docs.opencv.org/4.5.3/d7/d9f/tutorial_linux_install.html